Dear Recyclebank: How can I recycle my old blue jeans? –Lauren C.

 Dear Lauren: There’s nothing like a perfectly worn pair of jeans … that is, until it gets an un-patchable hole in an awkward spot!
 While fabric isn’t accepted in curbside recycling containers, the good news is there are plenty of ways to recycle and upcycle your old denim.
 And being that denim production is a heavy-impact process, it really pays to recycle it.

-The most well-known option, of course, is to donate wearable jeans to your nearest thrift store, where your jeans can go on living in someone else’s closet.
+The most well-known option, of course, is to sell or donate wearable jeans to your nearest thrift store, where your jeans can go on living in someone else’s closet.
 But if your jeans are ripped or stained beyond repair, don’t try to donate them where they’ll likely just be thrown in the trash.

 Instead, find a facility that accepts textiles for recycling.
 One specifically for denim is Blue Jeans Go Green, which partners with retailers throughout the year to put on denim-reclamation events (often donating your jeans will net you a shopping coupon).
 They also accept denim donations by mail (shipping is at your expense).
 The denim is turned into insulation, which is then donated to Habitat for Humanity-affiliated projects as well as civic-building projects.
 The organization estimates it has diverted more than 1 million pieces of denim clothing away from landfills.